 Other programs in the top half of the data set are, in alphabetical order:

 Clemson Calhoun Honors College; Delaware Honors Program; Georgia Honors Program; Houston Honors College; Illinois CHP Program; LSU Ogden Honors College; Mississippi, Sally McDonnell Barksdale Honors College; Nevada Reno Honors Program; NJIT Dorman Honors College; Oregon, Clark Honors College; Rutgers Honors College; Texas Tech Honors College; UCF, Burnett Honors College; and the Virginia Commonwealth University Honors College.

 FAU Wilkes, Nevada Reno, and the new Rutgers Honors College were not rated previously.
-Oregon’s Clark Honors College, Clemson’s Calhoun Honors College, NJIT’s Honors College, and the Georgia Honors Program also received 5.0 ratings in 2016.
+Oregon’s Clark Honors College, Clemson’s Calhoun Honors College, University of Houston Honoros College, NJIT’s Honors College, and the Georgia Honors Program received 5.0 ratings in 2016.
 They are all excellent programs.
 This year’s 5.0 list is shorter because we rated fewer programs overall.
 That said, the profiles are longer, including more information about merit scholarships and experiential learning, the latter a growing trend in honors programs.